METS-Programme/ugandaemr-usermanual/terminologies.md

 # Terminologies
-This section contains definitions and explainations of common terms used within UgandaEMR and OpenMRS
+This section contains definitions and explanations of common terms used within UgandaEMR and OpenMRS

 | Term |Definition|
 | -- | -- |